 How do Binaries newsgroups work?

 To access newsgroups, you need a newsgroup provider that offers Usenet access.
-Once you have a subscription with a provider, you can use a newsreader, such as SABnzbd, NZBGet, Newsleecher .
-This software that allows you to interact with newsgroups.
+Once you have a subscription with a provider, you can use a newsreader, such as SABnzbd, NZBGet or Newsleecher.
+This software that allows you to communicate with newsgroups.

 In the newsgroups, files are usually broken up into small pieces called “binaries”.
 These binaries are then posted to newsgroups and distributed across various news servers in the Usenet network.
 Users can download these Usenet binaries and reassemble them into the original file using a newsreader that supports NZB files.